-My name is Emily VanMeter, and I am a 4th year graduate student in Political Science at the University of Rochester in Rochester, NY.
-I study International Relations, Comparative Politics, and Methodology.
+My name is Emily VanMeter, and I am a 4th year Ph.D. candidate in Political Science at the University of Rochester in Rochester, NY.
+I specialize in International Relations, Comparative Politics, and Methodology.
 If you wish to learn more about what I'm working on at the moment, head to my Research page.

 My dissertation explores the persistent effects of domestic trade and migration policies in developing England, Scotland, Ireland and France.
-I show how divergent interests regarding domestic open economy politics led to a political bargain with long-standing ramifications to the national economy.
-As an unintended consequence of these policies, I find that economic isolation and a continued lack of redistribution by the center has led to movements for greater autonomy in these regions.
+In my first paper, I show how divergent historical interests led to a political bargain with long-standing ramifications to the national economy.
+In my second paper, I show that, as an unintended consequence of these policies, levels of internal state development varied, and created undesirable obstacles to central governance and redistribution.
+This, I argue in my third paper, led to the contemporaneous movements for greater autonomy we see in Scotland, Cornwall, Bretagne, and Occitan, among other regions.

-Research interests: comparative political economy, migration policy, state formation, economic history, identity politics, civil conflict, non-democratic regimes.
+Research interests: political leadership and policy-making, migration, comparative political economy, state formation, identity politics, civil conflict, non-democratic regimes.

 Prior to my graduate studies, I earned a B.A. in Political Science and a B.A. in French from the University of Kentucky.
 Go Cats!